Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Februari 2026 09.53.41 UTC
+- WIB: Selasa, 3 Februari 2026 11.55.48 UTC
-- WITA: Selasa, 3 Februari 2026 10.53.41 UTC
+- WITA: Selasa, 3 Februari 2026 12.55.48 UTC
-- WIT: Selasa, 3 Februari 2026 11.53.41 UTC
+- WIT: Selasa, 3 Februari 2026 13.55.48 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: friendship
+Kategori: success